Speed of extinction for continuous state branching processes in subcritical L\'evy environments: the strongly and intermediate regimes: Introduction and main results

-In general, it seems difficult to compute explicitly the constant $\mathfrak{B}_1$ except for the stable case.
-More precisely, in the stable case the constant $\mathfrak{B}_1$ can be computed explicitly and coincides with the constant that appears in Theorem 5.1 in Li and Xu \cite{li2018asymptotic}.
-That is for $\psi_0(\lambda)= C\lambda^{1+\beta}$ with $\beta\in (0,1)$ and $C>0$, we have
+In general, it seems difficult to compute explicitly the constant $\mathfrak{B}_1$ except for the stable case, that is when $\psi_0(\lambda)= C\lambda^{1+\beta}$ with $\beta\in (0,1]$ and $C>0$ (observe that $C=2\varrho^2$ when $\beta=1$), where $\mathfrak{B}_1$ can be computed explicitly and coincides with the constant that appears in Theorem 5.1 in Li and Xu \cite{li2018asymptotic}.
+Note that in this case $\psi_0$ satisfies Assumptions \ref{eq_xlogx} and \ref{eq:grey} and also we observe that the integral in condition \eqref{eq:hipstrongcase} can be rewritten as follows

+Now, using the exponential moment Assumption \ref{eq_moments} with $\vartheta=1$ and Lemma 2.2 in \cite{he2018continuous}, we deduce that the expectation in the right-hand side is finite.
+Therefore, for any CBLE with stable branching mechanism and associated L\'evy environment satisfying Assumption \ref{eq_moments} with $\vartheta =1$, $\Phi_\xi'(0)<0$ and $\Phi_{\xi}'(1)<0$, we get from Theorem \ref{theo_stronglycase} that

-We refer to subsection \ref{sec:stablecase} for further details about the computation of this constant. \\
+We refer to subsection \ref{sec:stablecase} for further details about the computation of this constant.